codeceptjs/CodeceptJS/docs/helpers/WebDriver.md

 #### Parameters

 -   `text`  expected on page.
--   `context`  (optional) element located by CSS|Xpath|strict locator in which to search for text.
-    Appium: support with context in apps
+-   `context`  (optional) element located by CSS|Xpath|strict locator in which to search for text.-   _Appium_: supported with context in apps

 ### seeAttributesOnElements